pboivin/filament-peek/docs/builder-field-previews.md

 }
 ```

+Of course, you can do anything with the content of `$editorData`, you are not restricted to updating the main form.

 ## Adding Extra Data to the Builder Editor State

-Override the `mutateInitialBuilderEditorData()` method to interact with the initial Builder editor data once, before opening the preview modal:
+Use the `mutateInitialBuilderEditorData()` method to interact with the initial Builder editor data once, before opening the preview modal:

 ```php
 class EditPage extends EditRecord